Applying for award funding

 Applications received after a published closing date will be assessed in the following meeting and you’ll be notified by email.
 We'll try to let you know the outcome of your application within four weeks of it being reviewed.

-As of 23 March 2020, applications are closed until further notice.
-Any applications we've already received will be reviewed at our next meeting.
+As of 25 February 2021, applications are open.
+Any applications we receive will be reviewed at our next meeting.

 Financial awards are usually a maximum of £5,000.